dafny-lang/dafny/docs/_includes/Modules.md

 declarations to be visible inside a given module `M`.
 However, for the resolution of qualified names this is not the case.

-Ths example shows that the resolution of the refinement parent does not use any local names:
+This example shows that the resolution of the refinement parent does not use any local names:
 ```dafny
 {% include Example-Refines1.dfy %}
 ```
-The `A` in `refines A` refers to the submodule `A`, not the global `A`.
+In the example, the `A` in `refines A` refers to the global `A`, not the submodule `A`.

 ### Expression Context Name Resolution